cultuurnet/stoplight-docs-authentication/docs/errors.md

 Possible causes:

-*   Your client has no access to this API, or your token does not include the correct token to access this API.
-See [scopes](./scopes.md) for more info.
+*   Your client has no access to this API.
 *   You are trying to perform an action on a specific resource inside the API to which you don't have access.
 Check the specific API endpoint's documentation for more info about possibly required permissions.